rkasper/cv-creator/resume.md

     * Product Inception Canvas: How to Build the Right Thing -- Scrum Gathering 2022.
 Also at Agile & Beyond 2022; Agile 2021; BAIstanbul, 2020 (invited); Agile Arizona, 2020 (invited); TriAgile 2022.
     * High-Performance Teams: Core Protocols for Psychological Safety and Emotional Intelligence -- Agile Mastery, 2022 (invited at this and many other instances).
     * Course Creation Canvas -- Miro, 2022 (invited).
-    * Test-Driven Development: How to Get Started with the Foundations of Technical Agility -- Excellence In Agile conference, 2021 (invited).
-    * Test-Driven Development: A Stunningly Quick Introduction for Everyone -- Agile Arizona, 2021 (invited).
-    * Lean Coffee to Build Stronger Teams -- Miro, 2021 (invited).
-    * Agile Product Owner Skills: How to Build the Right Thing -- Project Management Institute Minnesota Professional Development Day, 2021 (invited).

 ## Awards